 And if you want a more personal (and warmer) Santa experience, buy tickets in advance ($20) for Milk & Cookies with Santa which takes place in the heated Pavilion right before Santa Saturdays from 4—5 pm.
 Kids can enjoy milk and cookies with Santa as he tells some of his favorite stories and poses for pictures.

 Kids are also invited to bring their letters to Santa for the special Santa Mailbox in the square for days he’s not there in person.

 Special Events: Franklin Square Fridays

 Friday evenings from 5:30—7:30 pm will be special themed nights with character visits, free crafts, and holiday fun for the whole family.
 From the Grinch to Queen Elsa, be sure to catch your favorites!

-On November 16, Franklin Square Fridays kick off with a Thanksgiving celebration including free crafts.
-Then, as promised, Santa arrives on November 23.
-On December 7, Franklin Square will host a Chanukah celebration with dreidel games, latkes, and free crafts for children celebrating the Festival of Lights.
-And on December 28, come celebrate Kwanzaa with free crafts for children.
+On November 22, Franklin Square hosts a Thanksgiving celebration including free crafts.
+Then, as promised, Santa arrives on November 29.
+On December 27, Franklin Square will host a Chanukah and Kwanzaa celebration with dreidel games, latkes, and free crafts for children.

 Food and Drink

 Ben’s Sweet Treats tent features a hot chocolate bar with different flavors of hot chocolate, a s’more making station, cookie decorating, and more.
 It’s a great way to warm up in between Electrical Spectacle light shows at night while still taking in the views.